alliedvision/vimbax_ros2_driver/README.md

 ### /\<camera node ns>/features/command_run
 #### Description

-Run the command feature *feature_name* and waits until it's done, so a call to is_done is not needed.
+Run the command feature *feature_name* and wait until it's done, so a call to is_done is not needed.

 #### Request